What Makes Godzilla So Special? (It’s about Nissan GT-R)

 Monster cars were born from the passion for product development

 GT-R was developed to win the Japan’s top motor racing series at that time, while 500E was a result of just pursuing the slogan of Mercedes Benz: “The best or nothing.”
 If thinking about it rationally from the marketing perspective, Nissan and Mercedes Benz might not have put such cars on the market.
+GT-R, however, has had a hereditary line of six generations since 1965 as showned in the top image.
 I feel like there was more room for pathos or passion in product development.

 Once, I bothered the past chairman with a large number of questions about the marketing strategy of a new product.
 He answered “There’s no such thing this time.
 I gave a go because it looked technically challenging.
 We (the management) have to be considerate to the emotional aspect of the production team as well in order to keep up their morale.”
 Some of our products may end up in commercial failure, but I believe we can keep on developing new passionate products.